Real-time analytics on operational data, without ETL

 FAQs

-How fresh is the data?
+How far behind production is the replica?

 How does analytics scale beyond a single node?